 Bitwarden offers a premium subscription for just $10 per year and a six-user family plan for $40 per year with a seven-day free trial.
-With an annual plan, you receive 1GB of encrypted storage for file attachments, two-step login options, a TOTP verification code (2Fa) generator, data breach reports, and more.
-You can add additional storage for $4 per gigabyte per year.
+With an annual plan, you receive 1GB of encrypted storage for file attachments, two-step login options, a TOTP verification code (2Fa) generator, and more.

 Use whichever browser is your favorite to access your Bitwarden vault.
 That’s where you’ll be able to access all the encrypted data stored on the cloud.

 It’s crucial to have instant access to all of your passwords in case you need to use several different personal or protected pages simultaneously.
 It’s a pain to keep track of passwords if you keep changing them, but it’s imperative in order to protect your information from hackers.
 That’s where password managers come in, storing a record of all of your passwords while keeping your private information safe.